 Perla has a Bachelor of Science in Public Administration from George Mason University.

 Marilyn has spent over 30 years in association management working for the National Agricultural Aviation Association and Helicopter Association International (HAI) with a broad range of experiences in publishing and communications, finance, government affairs, meetings and expositions, and membership.
-Prior to her career in association management, Marilyn taught vocational home economics in Kansas.
+Marilyn began her professional career as a teacher, earning her Bachelor of Science degree in Education from Oklahoma State University.

 Danielle manages day-to-day accounting functions for AFSA, its Education Foundation; and its Political Action Committee.
 She joined AFSA in 1997.
 Prior to joining AFSA, Danielle was a Staff Accountant at Paradigm Companies, Inc., a development, construction and management company in Washington, D.C.